Deception & Misdirection

 A month later, a different polling firm found a similar result, with only 14.8 percent blaming the central government.
 This poll included the option of blaming the fireworks company, but that inclusion appeared to take more blame away from the mayor’s office than from the central government.

 Somehow, in a country of 20 million people, less than 60,000 protesters, with the sympathy of less than 15 percent of the population, managed to force the government to surrender.
 Who was behind it?

-In the fourth installment of “George Soros’ Romanian Ghosts,” we’ll look specifically at how Soros’ powerful team of Romanian activist “ghosts” rose from to political power.
+In the fourth installment of Soros in Romania, we’ll look specifically at how Soros’ powerful team of Romanian activist “ghosts” rose from to political power.